 Our goal was to keep the tracker running at real-time rates, which we tested on a standard PC running Windows XP with a 2.3 GHz quad-core processor.
 The tracker runs at approximately 12fps, depending on the size of the object patches in the database as well as the number of states in the database at any given time.
-However, we found that the tracker was robust enough in finding the object of interest that we could actually skip several frames between updates; therefore, processing every third frame gave us the same qualitative results as processing every frame, effectively tripling the run-time speed to beyond standard video rate of 30Hz.
+However, we found that the tracker was robust enough in finding the object of interest that we could actually skip several frames between updates; therefore, processing every third frame gave us the same qualitative results as processing every frame, effectively tripling the run-time speed.

-In figure 4 we show the individual and overall likelihoods (columns 2-4) as well as the tracked frame (column 1, on the left).
-The colormap for the likelihoods is designed to map high probability values to red colors and low probability values to blue colors.
+In figure 4 we show the likelihoods (columns 2-4) as well as the tracked frame (column 1).
+The colormap for the likelihoods map high probabilities to red colors and low probabilities to blue colors.
 This sequence also required recovery several times as the tool exited the frame and then returned, and each time we were able to recover due to the dynamically-expanding search window.